Parliament of Tuvalu: History

-During the time of the British colony of Tuvalu until independence the parliament of Tuvalu was called the House of the Assembly or Fale i Fono.
+During Tuvalu's time as a British colony until independence the parliament of Tuvalu was called the House of the Assembly or Fale i Fono.
 The parliament was first established when Tuvalu separated from the Gilbert and Ellice Islands in 1976.
 Following independence in October 1978 the House of the Assembly was renamed officially the Fale i Fono (unofficially translated by Palamene o Tuvalu).

 The elections to the parliament — then called the House of the Assembly — immediately before independence was the 1977 Tuvaluan general election; with Toaripi Lauti being appointed as prime minister on 1 October 1977 with a Grandfather clause.
 The parliament was dissolved in July 1978 and thereafter the government of Toaripi Lauti was acting in a caretaker capacity only until the 1981 Tuvaluan general election was held.

 At the date of independence there were 12 members of the Parliament of Tuvalu.
 Amendments to the Electoral Provisions (Parliament) Act in 1999 & 2000 increased the membership of parliament to 15 MPs.
 The Electoral Provisions (Parliament) Amendment Act 2019 increased the number of elected representatives for the electorate of Nukulaelae to become 2 MPs, so that each of the 8 island electorates is represented by 2 MPs (Niulakita is represented by the MPs from Niutao).

 In August 2007 the Constitution was changed to increase the number of ministers from 5 to 7.

 Constitution

-The Constitution of Tuvalu states that it is “the supreme law of Tuvalu” and that “all other laws shall be interpreted and applied subject to this Constitution”.
+The Constitution of Tuvalu states that it is "the supreme law of Tuvalu" and that "all other laws shall be interpreted and applied subject to this Constitution".
 It sets out the Principles of the Bill of Rights and the Protection of the Fundamental Rights and Freedoms.
 In 1986, the Constitution adoption of independence was amended in order to give attention to Tuvaluan custom and tradition as well as the aspirations and values of the Tuvaluan people.
 The changes placed greater emphasis on Tuvaluan community values rather than Western concepts of individual entitlement.

 Section 4 of the Laws of Tuvalu Act 1987 describes the Law of Tuvalu as being derived from: the Constitution, the law enacted by the Parliament of Tuvalu, customary law, the common law of Tuvalu and every applied law.
-‘Applied law’ is defined in Section 7 of that Act as “imperial enactments which have effect as part of the law of Tuvalu”.
+"Applied law" is defined in Section 7 of that Act as "imperial enactments which have effect as part of the law of Tuvalu".